LatAm Climate Culture Story Grant: Making COP30 journalism relevant.

 Ready to shake up climate journalism?
 The cXc Innovation Fund offers to fuel bold, game-changing news products and services that put audiences first and redefine the media landscape.

-Be part redefining the media eco-system.
+Be part of redefining the media ecosystem.

 No, you don’t need to be a cXc member.
 However, if you aren't you will be screened for membership and this will be granted if your pitch is successful.